 Trigger Warning: Page contains graphic images of sexual acts and simulated violence against women.

 Patriarchy is a male-dominated social structure that leads to the oppression of women.1 As a microcosm of larger society, the Nonhuman Animal rights movement demonstrates many forms of sexism that are designed to protect male power and entrench female powerlessness.
-As a movement concerned with ending the oppression of other animals, it is argued that an intersectional approach that recognizes how various manifestations of oppression overlap and support one another is essential.
-Many ecofeminists have also argued that the oppression of other animals is a direct result of patriarchy, a structure that prioritizes male dominance, pleasure, and privilege at the expense of others.
+Because it is a movement concerned with ending the oppression of other animals, Vegan Feminist Network argues that an intersectional approach is essential to acknowledge how various manifestations of oppression overlap and support one another.
+Many ecofeminists have also argued that the oppression of other animals is a direct result of patriarchy.
+This is because patriarchy is a structure that prioritizes male dominance, pleasure, and privilege at the expense of others.

 1. Women make up over half of the world’s population, but women hold only 18% of legislative seats worldwide.